aws/chalice/docs/source/topics/blueprints.rst

         return {'foo': 'bar'}

 The ``__name__`` is used to denote the import path of the blueprint.
-This must match the import name of the module so the function can be properly imported when running in Lambda.
+This name must match the import name of the module so the function can be properly imported when running in Lambda.
 We'll now import this module in our ``app.py`` and register this blueprint.
 We'll also add a route in our ``app.py`` directly:

 .. code-block:: python